The 15 quiz questions

 - The graviton

-Question 14 : Which principle states that one cannot simultaneously know the exact position and velocity of a particle?
+Question 14 : Which principle states that two identical fermions cannot occupy the same quantum state?

 Possible answers: